Semester-Long Study Abroad

 Financial Aid: Pell, TAP, student loans

-Program Fee: $6185 (estimate) includes housing and partial board. cultural activities, excursions, arrival/departure assistance and international health insurance.
-AIRFARE is NOT included in the program fee.
+Program Fee: $6,315.00 (estimate) includes housing and partial board, cultural activities, excursions, arrival/departure assistance and international health insurance.
+TUITION and AIRFARE are NOT included in the program fee.
 All students are responsible for arriving at their study abroad location by the first day of the program.

-Payment Schedule: $350 deposit is due with the application on November 1, 2016. $5,835, the balance of the program fee is due November 28, 2016.
+Payment Schedule: $350 application fee and deposit is due with the application. $5,965.00 (program fee balance; estimate) is due April 25, 2017.
 Payments must be made with certified check or money order.
 NO CASH, PERSONAL CHECKS OR CREDIT CARDS.

 II) Program Description